bentoml/BentoML/docs/source/quickstarts/deploy-a-large-language-model-with-openllm-and-bentoml.rst

 Create a BentoML Service
 ------------------------

-Create a ``service.py`` file to define a BentoML `Service <../../concepts/service.html>`_ and a model `Runner <../../concepts/runner.html>`_.
+Create a ``service.py`` file to define a BentoML :doc:`Service </concepts/service>` and a model :doc:`Runner </concepts/runner>`.
 As the Service starts, the model defined in it will be downloaded automatically if it does not exist locally.

 .. code-block:: python
    :caption: `service.py`